coolum001/coolum001.github.io-content/policing.md

 ## Data Sources ##

-The location of the polife station locations is https://data.qld.gov.au/dataset/qps-police-stations
+The location of the police station locations is https://data.qld.gov.au/dataset/qps-police-stations

 ## Mapping Design ##
 Because I wanted to underlay some geographic context to the visualization of the road network, I decided to go with Cartopy as the basic mapping software.